groucho75/phmisk/README.md

 	$tpl->assign( 'name', $name );
 	$tpl->draw( 'hello' );

 });
 ```
 The template file, `ui/hello`, could be:
 ```html
 {include="header"}

 	<div class="container">
 		<div class="page-header">

 			<h1>Hi {$name}</h1>

 		</div>
 		<p class="lead">You are welcome!</p>
 	</div>

 {include="footer"}
 ```
+You can visit `your-site.com/hello/johnny` to see it.
+For usage and more examples please see the [template engine homepage](http://www.raintpl.com).

 ***
 ORM database layer